-As business strategies, there are many types of partnership used to achieve a common goal, but a popular one is the Public-Private Partnership.
-This partnership leverages the financial strength of the private sector to achieve public development for a country or an institution.
+Renegotiation and Early-Termination are important considerations in Private-Public Partnerships.
+As an introduction, a Public-Private Partnership is one of the most commonly employed business strategies to achieve a common goal through a collaboration or alliance with a partner.
+This form of partnership leverages the financial strength of the private sector to achieve public development for a country or an institution.

 It must be stressed that one of the easiest ways to achieve many goals in business is to enter into partnership with other people, as this sort of relationship has always worked out in accomplishing a common good, especially when one party leverages on the competitive advantages of the other to reach the partnership goal.
 Nonetheless, even when at the early stage of the partnership, the relationship seems promising, it is still subject to Renegotiation and Early-Termination owing to divergent reasons and consistent commercial changes.